It All Started with a Note

 Jack looked down at the group standing in the field, but mainly at the lone Russian in the middle.
 He was staring up at the helicopter, his face carefully blank.
 What was going through his head could only be guessed at.
 Alex turned the copter towards home, and neither him nor Jack spoke.

 Two months later, both Alex and Jack were safe in England.
 For some reason Scorpia had not tried again to get Alex, and the house was back in good shape.
 Jack had even managed to reign in her sadness at having had to leave Yassen to his fate, and another reason that even she wouldn't admit to.
+They had finally gotten everything that Scorpia had broken during her abduction repaired.
 Alex walked in the door after school to find Jack standing in the middle of the room, looking around with a feather duster in her hand.

 "Jack, I invited someone over for dinner.
 I hope you don't mind."